1jour1vin

 About the estate:

-A new wind is blowing at Vidal-Fleury.
-Antoine Dupré has replaced Guy Sarton du Jonchay at the helm of the oldest wine merchant in the northern Rhône (founded in 1781), now owned by the Guigal family but managed independently.
-New commercial ambitions are emerging, along with a gradual shift in style in the cellar, which is beginning to show in the range on offer.
-Watch this space.
+There’s a breath of fresh air at Vidal-Fleury.
+Antoine Dupré has replaced Guy Sarton du Jonchay at the helm of the oldest wine merchant in the Northern Rhône (founded in 1781), now owned by the Guigal family but managed independently.
+New business ambitions are taking shape, and a new winemaking style is gradually emerging, which is beginning to show in the range of wines offered.
+Stay tuned.

 Hachette Wine Guide